Bottle Cap Sofa Table

 If you’re looking for a great cocktail to sit back and enjoy with your new sofa table, make up a Habanero Infused Whiskey with Mango and Lime, put a batch of our Warming Winter White in the Crockpot, or invite some friends over and make up some Sangria Slush.
 You can really make it a party with a bowl of Mango Jalapeno Salsa, Roasted Hatch Peach Salsa, and 5-minute Guacamole!

-So go out, get the materials, and make one for a friend!
+So go out, get the materials, and make one for a friend (or make this Bottle Cap Catch instead)!
 Or if you’d rather, make one and keep it for yourself.
-Now that you’ve caught the project bug, check out our DIY Pantry Shelf and our DIY Tie Storage Rack.
+Now that you’ve caught the project bug, check out our DIY Pantry Shelf and our DIY Tie Storage Rack, or go the home decor DIY route with this Dowel Rod Art Wall Hanging.
 Let us know what you think, and send us pictures when you make your own!
-Drop us a line down in the comments section, and be sure to check out our other projects, some tasty recipes, and so much more on Our Sweetly Spiced Life, and find us on Facebook.
+Drop us a line down in the comments section, and be sure to check out our other projects, some tasty recipes, and so much more on Our Sweetly Spiced Life, and find us on Facebook or Pinterest.
+Remember to subscribe today!

 Until next time, enjoy the journey!